Nigeria's Lagos state suspends plans to reopen places of worship

 LAGOS, June 16 (Reuters) - Nigeria's commercial hub Lagos has suspended plans to reopen places of worship after a review of the new coronavirus outbreak, the state governor said on Tuesday.

-Earlier this month Nigeria's government said places of worship, which the government ordered to close in March to halt the spread of the highly infectious virus, could reopen.
-It said each state would decide the terms on which its places of worship would reopen.
+Earlier this month Nigeria's government said it would allow the reopening of places of worship, which the government ordered to close in March to halt the spread of the highly infectious virus.
+It said each state would decide the terms.

-Christianity and Islam are widely practised in Lagos, as in the rest of Nigeria.
+Christianity and Islam are widely practised in Lagos and the rest of Nigeria.
 Places of worship were due to open from June 19.

 "We will not be proceeding with the opening of the places of worship," Lagos State Governor Babajide Sanwo-Olu told journalists, adding the closures would be effective until further notice.